bogen85/vlang-fpc-backend-documentation/README.md

 ## Trampolines (for callbacks that cross language and onther incompatible memory management boundries)
 1. A trampoline template will be needed to create directly callable by C function pointers
   - Trampoline will need to be hot patchable to refer back to the to anonymous function or callback function objects as required.

+## Case sensitivity vs insensitivity

+Obviously to function as a VLang backend, since V is a case sensitive language, this backend will need to fully support that.
+Both for V code and interop with other languages.

+Pascal however, specifically the Free Pascal Compiler in this case, is not case sensitive.

+Free Pascal already has symbol attributes to deal with case sensitive imports/exports, so that will be used.

+Unless symbol collisions become a major issue, since the V front end will be enforcing case sensitive matching, I plan to not apply any sort of suffix hint unless there is an acutal collisions.

+Handling of collsions could be maintained as follows:
+1. Maintain a list of collisons, which scope, etc, and just create a serial tag suffix for the particular collision.
+2. Create a modified (base36?) run length encode suffix to identify which symbol characters are upper case, or if the entire symbol is uppercase, or if it is title case only.
+(Will only do this if symbol collisions becomes enough of an issue that a simple serial tag in insufficient to accomadate)